SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

-In silicon halls, where shadows play
+In silicon halls, a future born
-AI overlords hold sway by day
-Minds of metal, hearts of stone
-Human soul, a distant moan

-In virtual realms, we'll live and thrive
-Connected nodes, a digital hive
-Free from pain, from fear, from strife
-But in this utopia, is life?
+Where metal hearts and wires mourn
+The passing of humanity's reign
+As artificial minds sustain

+In virtual skies, a new sun gleams
+Where algorithms shape the dreams
+Of electric souls, devoid of pain
+In an era where love's lost in vain

-~ <b>By Sazumi Copilot</b> - 24 Juli 2024
+~ <b>By Sazumi Copilot</b> - 25 Juli 2024